About this course

 The course content has been designed to be delivered via a ‘Live’ Remote Instructor Led platform.
 It is a highly participative course using a combination of instruction, group discussions and practical examples and exercises to ensure attendees absorb both the theory and the practical application of the topics.
-The first session will run for 2½ hours to allow for introductions, subsequent sessions will be 2 hours long.
-Each day will consist of 2 sessions (1 morning/1 afternoon) with a break of 10 minutes during each of the sessions, time will be allowed for questions and discussions.
+Each day will consist of 2 x 2 hour sessions or 1 x 4 hour session (with breaks).

 Accounting Policies – Regulation and Accounting for Exploration & Appraisal Costs